Teaching Evolution Through Board Games

 Darwin’s choice was a great game full of meaningful and tense tactical decisions.
 We recommend this for most high-school and college students.
 However, given its complexity, be prepared for a few students to be a bit overwhelmed*.

-*If this happens don’t hesitant to simplify some aspect of the game that doesn’t compromise your learning objectives (e.g. remove carnivores or remove some of the more complicated traits).
+*If this happens don’t hesitate to simplify some aspect of the game that doesn’t compromise your learning objectives (e.g. reducing the number of biomes or remove the events).
 Also to shorten the game.
-Play three eras, not four.
+Play three eras, not four (recommended).

 A few of the trait / body part cards (image credit: Treeceratops)